karl-zylinski/jzon-c/README.md

 ```
 key: "value"
-something: quotes are not needed
+quotes are not needed for keys: "very nice"
-"but you can still use them if want to": <-- he's drunk, don't listen to him
+"but you can still use them if want to": "<-- he's drunk, don't listen to him"

 # These are really the best, I promise.
 the_best_numbers: [ 2, 7, 12, 18 ]